-Schedules are posted in the centers and on the Tutoring Center website, which can be accessed in the Pirate Portal.
+Schedules are posted in the centers and at www.VictoriaCollege.edu/TutoringCenter.
 The Tutoring Center offers face-to-face, virtual and online tutoring.
 Additional resources include computers and printers, copy machines in Johnson Hall, Room 106, handouts, textbooks, and an online Treasure Trove, which provides videos and downloadable handouts to students needing assistance after hours or to those students unable to come to campus.
 Students who wish to work as tutors are encouraged to apply early each semester for these paid positions.